Cumaná: History

 Cumaná was the first settlement founded by Spain in Venezuela and South America, established in 1515 by Franciscan friars, under the name Nueva Toledo, but due to successful attacks by the indigenous people (such as the Cumanagoto people), it had to be refounded several times until Diego Hernández de Serpa's refoundation in 1569 with the name of Cumaná.
 The birthright of the continent is disputed with the town of Santa Fe (Sucre).
-Bartolomé de las Casas, attempting a peaceful colonization scheme, was pre-empted by Gonzalo de Ocampo's 1521 punitive raids against the local indigenous people, in retaliation for the destruction of the Dominican convent at Chiribichi.
-In 1537 New Andalusia Province was established, with Cumaná as capital (for which the Province was also known as the Province of Cumaná).
+Bartolomé de las Casas, attempting a peaceful colonization scheme, was preempted by Gonzalo de Ocampo's 1521 punitive raids against the local indigenous people, in retaliation for the destruction of the Dominican convent at Chiribichi.
+In 1537, New Andalusia Province was established, with Cumaná as capital (for which the province was also known as the Province of Cumaná).

-After Amerindian attacks became less of a threat, the city was on several occasions destroyed by earthquakes.
-Thus, the oldest part of the city is late 17th and 18th century; almost none of the 16th century architecture survived.
-The city gained independence in 1811.
+After Amerindian attacks became less of a threat, the city was on various occasions destroyed by earthquakes.
+Thus, the oldest part of the city is late 17th and 18th century; almost none of the 16th-century architecture survived.
+The city gained independence on 15 July 1811.

+On July 9, 1997, an earthquake measuring 7.0 on the Richter scale was recorded.
+It lasted approximately one minute and resulted in 73 fatalities across the entire state.

+On February 22, 2026, the city, including the entire Sucre estate, suffered from the absence of water supply for over ten weeks caused by a failure in the Turimiquire supply.
+A water emergency was declared by Governor Jhoanna Carillo on 7 March 2026.
+The UN provided 2 million dollars in aid.

 Geography

 Climate

-The city has a hot semi arid (Koppen: BSh) climate, narrowly bordering a tropical savanna climate (Koppen: Aw).
+Cumaná has a hot semi-arid climate (Köppen: BSh), narrowly bordering a tropical savanna climate (Aw).